sematext/docs/docs/guide/alerts-guide.md

 - **Alert Type**, to choose either Threshold Alerts or Anomaly Alerts.
 For more information on alerting capabilities check [alerts](https://sematext.com/docs/alerts/) documentation pages.
 - **Condition**, to choose when the Alert will be triggered.
+- **Ignore regularly occuring spikes and dips**, where we look at historical data and try to decide if an alert fits the regular stream of spikes and dips in metrics.
+If it does, we won't interrupt you with notifications.

+    Based on the filter combination we find all previous spikes and dips from the past.
+Split them into group-by values (+-5% we assume as the same), find LCM (least common multiple) in the groups.
+This means we're trying to include the current value into our LCM groups to check if it fits any of them or not.
+If it fits, we assume this is a regular event and ignore it.

 ![Enable Alert Notification](../images/guide/alerts-and-events/save-alert-1.png)